Winstein--6b

 2 Cor.4:4 "...the god of this world has blinded the minds of the unbelieving,

-that they might not see the light of the gospel of the glory of Christ, who is
+the light of the gospel of the glory of Christ, who is

 the image of God."